oserttas-math/airbnb_price_pipeline/README.md

 on the price of similar properties.
 Your company receives new data in bulk every week.
 The model needs to be retrained with the same cadence, necessitating an end-to-end pipeline that can be reused.

-In this project you will build such a pipeline.
+In this project you will build such a pipeline and upload the pipeline onto [Weigts&Biases](https://wandb.ai/ozkansgithub/nyc_airbnb/overview)

 ## Table of contents